PavelOz/AI-translation-studio/docs/APPLICATION_DOCUMENTATION.md

 - Red badge: Forbidden term (must use exactly, no alternatives)
 - Yellow badge: Deprecated term (should not be used)
 - Green badge: Preferred term (should be used)

+**Context Rules:**
+You can specify when a glossary term should or should not be used:
+- **Use Only In**: Only use this term in specific contexts/domains (e.g., "legal", "medical")
+- **Exclude From**: Never use this term in these contexts (e.g., "marketing", "casual")
+- **Document Types**: Only use in specific document types (e.g., "contract", "report")
+- **Requires**: Only use when certain conditions are met (e.g., "formal_tone", "technical")

+**Example:**
+- Term: "rehabilitation"
+- Use Only In: "medical, healthcare"
+- Exclude From: "legal, contracts"
+- This means: Use "rehabilitation" only in medical/healthcare contexts, never in legal documents

 **Glossary Page:**
 - Accessible from main navigation menu